lisp-mirror/lqml/examples/meshtastic/readme.md

 How to use cl-meshtastic
 ------------------------

-If you have your radio connected via USB to your PC, you can choose 'USB' as connection type from the main menu (see 'Radios' icon).
-This currently only works on Linux and macOS, and only with RAK devices (which don't need any driver, just permission to e.g. `/dev/ttyACM0` on Linux).
+If you have your radio connected to your PC via USB, you can choose 'USB' as connection type from the main menu (see 'Radios' icon).
+This only works on Linux and macOS (Windows not tested), and only with RAK devices (which don't need any driver, just permission to e.g. `/dev/ttyACM0` on Linux).

-Android is currently WIP.

-The next best option is BLE (Bluetooth Low Energy).
+For mobile there is BLE (Bluetooth Low Energy).

 Your radio needs to be turned on and bluetooth needs to be enabled before you start the app.